 “Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness.” – Martin Luther King, Jr.

 “Should our species persist as a living system, then it must behave as a living system… And [such a fundamental change] begins when we assume—as any biological system must assume—that survival is our purpose.
 We exist to exist, and we live to continue life.
-We are one system, the human system, and every one of us is a necessary component of our unified existence” (If Truth Exists).
+We are one system, the human system, and every one of us is a necessary component of our unified existence.”
+(The Human System)

-From the logic of my philosophy, and from principles that govern the functioning of all living organisms, I’ve begun to build a socioeconomic theory that aims to maximize the well-being of everyone on Earth—not for decades or centuries, but for the remainder of our existence on this planet.
-The end may seem unattainable, but this theory can be tested and improved within the societal framework that is already in place.
-With the influence of the intelligent, we can turn our communities into paragons of human progress.
+From the foundation of my philosophy, and from principles that govern the functioning of all living organisms, I’ve begun to develop a socioeconomic theory that aims to maximize the welfare of everyone on Earth—not for decades or centuries, but for the remainder of our existence on this planet.
+Such an end may seem unattainable, but this theory can be tested and improved within the societal framework that is already in place.
+With the influence of the intelligent, we can turn our communities into paragons of progress.
 With solidarity and civility, we will show the world what it means to be alive.

 “Science is international but its success is based on institutions, which are owned by nations.
 If we wish to promote culture, we have to combine and organize institutions with our own power and means.” – Albert Einstein